AITA for Declining to Dog-Sit Landlords Pet Despite Allergy Concerns?

 Comment from u/CityLiving123

-Dr. David Katz, a leading nutrition and wellness expert, notes that allergies to pet dander can trigger serious health issues in sensitive individuals.
-He explains that these reactions often stem from proteins found in a pet's skin cells, urine, or saliva.
-Katz encourages people to explore effective management strategies, such as keeping pets out of certain areas of the home.
+Allergies to pet dander can trigger serious health issues in sensitive individuals.
+These reactions often stem from proteins found in a pet's skin cells, urine, or saliva.
+People are encouraged to explore effective management strategies, such as keeping pets out of certain areas of the home.

 Regular vacuuming with HEPA filters and using allergy-friendly bedding can also help minimize exposure, improving the living conditions for both tenants and their landlords.